2.12 Provisions, Contingent liabilities, Contingent assets and Commitments:

 • Net interest expense or income

-Accumulated leave, which is expected to be utilised within the next 12 months, is treated as shortterm employee benefit.
-The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
+Accumulated leave, which is expected to be utilised within the next 12 months, is classified as a short-term employee benefit in accordance with the applicable accounting standards.
+The Company measures the expected cost of such absences as the additional amount it expects to pay as a result of the unused leave entitlement that has accumulated at the reporting date.

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.